 Don’t make me choose – I can’t do it!
 We actually go through a lot (and I mean A LOT) of popcorn in our house.
 It’s often the snack of choice for my youngest son when he comes home from school, and my husband and I pop ourselves a bowl before sitting down in front of the TV for our nightly Netflix viewing.

-Not only is popcorn completely addictive, but it’s a great whole grain snacking option.
+Not only is popcorn impossible to stop eating, but it’s a great whole grain snacking option.
 Popped popcorn contain 3.6 grams of fiber per 3-cup serving, which is almost as much as one medium apple.
-That’s not to say that you should throw away all fruit and devote your fiber efforts solely to popcorn, but clearly it’s a snack you can feel good about – that is, depending on how you dress it up.
+That's not to say that you should throw away all fruit and devote your fiber efforts solely to popcorn, but clearly it's a snack you can feel good about - that is, depending on how you dress it up.

 While you can’t beat popcorn with a drizzle of butter and a shake of salt, I wanted to switch things up a bit with an olive oil and spice version.
 The combination of smoked paprika and rosemary is a favorite of mine, and I use it to season everything from grilled potatoes to roasted almonds.
 Next logical step...olive oil popcorn!